Egypt unveils "one of a kind" ancient tomb, expects more finds

-SAQQARA, Egypt, Dec 15 (Reuters) - Egypt unveiled a well-preserved 4,400-year-old tomb decorated with hieroglyphs and statues south of Cairo on Saturday, and officials expect more discoveries when archaeologists excavate the site further in coming months.
+SAQQARA, Egypt (Reuters) - Egypt unveiled a well-preserved 4,400-year-old tomb decorated with hieroglyphs and statues south of Cairo on Saturday, and officials expect more discoveries when archaeologists excavate the site further in coming months.

 The tomb was found in a buried ridge at the ancient necropolis of Saqqara.
 It was untouched and unlooted, Mostafa Waziri, secretary-general of the Supreme Council of Antiquities, told reporters at the site.
 He described the find as “one of a kind in the last decades”.